chrisdone-archive/vado/README.md

   onto the SDL surface.
 * [network-uri](https://www.stackage.org/package/network-uri) for parsing URIs and combining them.

-This project is intended to be easy to build.
+This project is intended to be easy to build and cross-platform.
 If you succeed in building this package on a platform that isn't listed in the *Building* section, please open a PR with those instructions.
 It uses the cross-platform SDL package, and the probably-less-so